gasparian/telemetry-monitor/README.md

 ### To do:
  - make graphs in a real-time manner (keep only last N seconds both on map and graphs);

- - add ts compilation inside docker;
+ - add ts compilation inside a docker;

  - migrate to the typescript;